Maribyrnong River Trail: Following the Path

 Near the confluence of Maribyrnong River and Steele Creek at Essendon West the path becomes concrete and follows Steele creek inland before winding up the hillside to the top of the plateau at Lily St for outstanding views of the Maribyrnong River and the skyscrapers of the Melbourne CBD in the distance.
 Care needs to be taken crossing Buckley Street if turning off to Steele Creek Trail that connects at this point.

-The path enters a switch back section that winds back down to the river.
-Further is Afton Street footbridge (a cream coloured bridge).
-The trail now runs down both banks of the river.
-Pipemakers Park footbridge (a red coloured bridge at Newsom Street) was recently restored after being closed off.
-Construction had started in 2009.
+The path enters a switch back section that winds back down to the river, through the Afton Street Conservation Reserve.
+Further is Afton Street footbridge, from which point the trail runs down both banks of the river, down to the Ascot Vale golf course.
+Pipemakers Park footbridge (a red coloured bridge at Newsom Street) provides another connection south of the Maribyrnong Road bridge.

 At Maribyrnong the path passes through Pipemakers Park with Melbourne's Living Museum of the West, which contains historical presentations on the river valley and the people who have lived there since its initial occupation up to 40,000 years ago by the Wurundjeri people.

 The path passes Flemington Racecourse, where the Melbourne Cup is run on the first Tuesday of November each year as part of the Spring Racing Carnival.

 Landmarks

-Maribyrnong River, Brimbank Park, Horseshoe Bend Children's farm, Pipemakers Park, Canning Reserve, Burndap Park, Thompson Street Reserve, 16m Mazu statue, Newells Paddock Wetlands Park.
+Maribyrnong River, Brimbank Park, Horseshoe Bend Children's farm, Pipemakers Park, Canning Tea Gardens Reserve, Burndap Park, Thompson Street Reserve, 16m Mazu statue, Newells Paddock Wetlands Park.